3 min read

 Personal Name

-Yehovah (the LORD) is God's personal name and is used in the context of God having a relationship with His people.
-When God goes about creating humanity, it is Yehovah who does this act.
-When the Lord is personally involved with His people, Yehovah is the proper way to designate Him.
-In our English Bibles Yehovah is translated as the LORD with all capital letters.
+YHVH/Yehovah (the LORD) is God's personal name and is used in the context of God having a relationship with His people.
+When God goes about creating humanity, it is YHVH who does this act.
+When the Adonai/Lord is personally involved with His people, YHVH is the proper way to designate Him.
+In our English Bibles, YHVH/Yehovah is translated as the LORD with all capital letters.

 Avoid Confusion

-There is another Hebrew term in the Old Testament, Adonai which means my Lord or master.
-It is also translated as Lord in our English Bible but not with all capital letters.
-Therefore when we see LORD that is Yehovah or the divine name for God.
+There is another Hebrew term in the Tanakh/Hebrew Scriptures, Adonai, which means my Lord or master.
+It is also translated as Lord in our English Bible, but not with all capital letters.
+Therefore, when we see LORD, that is YHVH or the divine name for God.
 When we read Lord, this is Adonai, or master.
 It is easy to see how these two terms can become confused.

 Rest Of Scripture

-The distinction in the divine names holds true for the remainder of the Scripture.
-The different names merely reflect a different emphasis on God's character and His dealings with humanity.
-There is always a reason why the writer uses the term Elohim or Yehovah.
-The context will always provide the answer.
+This distinction in the divine names continues throughout the rest of Scripture.
+The use of different names consistently reflects different emphases on God's character and His interactions with humanity.
+Whenever the writer chooses to use either Elohim or Yehovah, the context explains the purpose behind the choice.

 Summary

-In summation, we can say that the Scriptures clearly teach that only one Elohim-God exists.
-Yet this one Elohim-God is described by different names in Scripture.
-The different names reflect different attributes of His character.
-Thus we should not assume any contradiction between the creation account in the first two chapters of Genesis merely because two different names for God are employed.
+In summary, the Scriptures clearly teach that only one Elohim-God exists, even though this one God is described by different names throughout Scripture.
+These different names reflect different attributes of His character.
+Therefore, we should not assume any contradiction between the creation accounts in Genesis chapters one and two merely because two different names for God are employed.